farmerplants/Ripple-Labs-Overview/README.md

 ## Results

 ### What has been the business impact of this company so far?
+  - Multiple corridors have been opened for XRP to do cross-border remittance
+  - Contracts signed with 300+ banks globally
+  - Reduced transaction speed and fees
+  - Alternative liquidity solutions for financial institutions

 ### What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?
+  - Market cap of XRP -- XRP has been a top 10 cryptocurrency by market cap for years
+  - Price of XRP --
+  - Settlement speed --
+  - Network Transaction Fee --

 ### How is your company performing relative to competitors in the same domain?